 A 2-star rating represents industrial-scale operations or others with outstanding questions regarding their compliance with USDA organic regulations.
 Private-label dairy products often fall into this category because they may be getting all, or some, of their milk from factory-farm sources.
+It’s safe to assume these are not from grass-fed cows.
 These brands may have a lack of control over their milk supply due to reduced oversight at the farms that supply their milk.
 None of the 2-cow rated brands was willing to participate in Cornucopia’s research.

 A 1-star rating generally depends on industrial-scale dairy operations, some milking thousands of cows each, that almost universally skirt or misrepresent the pasture requirements.
 Transparency is a hallmark of the organic food movement, and Cornucopia believes it is essential that producers remain open with their customers to maintain the confidence consumers have in the organic seal.
 At a minimum, these operations are not following the spirit of the organic label.
 Generally, private-label products fall into this category because of their lack of transparency and the fact that most get some of their milk from factory-farm sources.

 Not all yogurt brands are organic, so they would not be in this list if that was the case.
 Examples of non-organic yogurt we did not evaluate was Chobani, Icelandic, Siggi, Noosa, Silk, & Fage total.

 - 365 Everyday, Whole Blueberry (2)